-The experts agree: the time to start teaching your children about values is earlier than you might expect.
+The experts agree: The time to start teaching your children about values is earlier than you might expect.
 Research shows that little ones notice others’ emotional cues—the building blocks of empathy—in infancy.
-And by the age of 2 or 3, children have the capacity to understand simple moral concepts, says child psychologist Robert Myers, Ph.D.
+And by the age of 2 or 3, children have the capacity to understand simple moral concepts, said child psychologist Robert Myers, Ph.D.
 “Teaching empathy, self-control, and emotional regulation at an early age lay the foundation for [children to] learn and understand moral values and concepts,” he said.

 We all want our kids to become kind, compassionate, and respectful, but communicating such values during early childhood can feel daunting.
 Child development expert Dawn Rundman, Ph.D., said understanding your child’s developmental stage and temperament is key to passing on morals.
 Here’s a primer, with tips from Myers and Rundman.

 What science tells us about young minds

-As any mom who’s witnessed her toddler parrot a naughty word knows, children absorb their surroundings like little sponges.
+As any mom who has witnessed her toddler parrot a naughty word knows, children absorb their surroundings like little sponges.
 This keen sense of observation is working from day one of your baby’s life.
 “Infants do not have a ‘learning switch’ where they decide consciously to be learning new things for part of the day before they flip it off,” Rundman said.
 “They are always learning from their experiences—this is how their brains and bodies are designed.”